 In the meantime, you may receive a credit on your account for the amount of the charge.

 Unlike credit cards, debit and ATM cards don’t necessarily offer the same level of fraud security and protections.
 Your liability for misuse is as follows according to the Federal Trade Commission.

 |Your maximum liability is…||If you report the theft of your card…|

 |$50||Within two business days after becoming aware of the theft.|

 |$500||More than two business days after becoming aware of the theft, but within 60 calendar days of receiving your card statement.|

 |Unlimited||More than 60 days after receiving your card statement.|

 Strong fraud protection is paramount to keeping your finances safe.
 Carefully examine how a potential card provider will guard your information, and verify that it offers a zero-liability benefit.

-If you’re curious about how credit card security works, check out our guide on the topic.
+If you’re curious about how this topic, check out our guide on credit card security.

 Frequently asked questions